Last updated on January 29th, 2026 at 12:26 pm

-At Approved Sheet Metal, we regularly add slots and tabs to weldment components—a process most metal fabrication shops don’t undertake.
+At Approved Sheet Metal, we regularly add slots and tabs to weldment components, a process many metal fabrication shops do not take on.
+This design-for-manufacturability approach plays a major role in improving alignment, weld quality, and overall assembly efficiency.

-Slot and tab features perform two critical functions:
+Slot and tab features serve two critical functions:

-1. Slots & tabs enable self-fixturing, ensuring exceptional alignment during welding.
+- Slots and tabs enable self-fixturing, ensuring accurate alignment during welding.

-2. Slots & tabs function similarly to cleco (or “cleko”) holes, allowing us to locate assembly components easily.
+- Slots and tabs function similarly to cleco (or “cleko”) holes, making it easier to locate and position assembly components.

 Slots and Tabs for Weldment Components